Antrita/FIX_CODE/README.md

 - cancel -41 123456 -55 EUR/USD -54 1
 - status -11 789012 -55 USD/JPY -54 2

-Enter the corresponding number or action to perform the desired operation.
+Enter the corresponding command or action to perform the desired operation.